Northside College Preparatory High School: Curriculum/scheduling and colloquium

-After colloquium on Wednesdays, Northside College Prep has X and Y block classes.
-X and Y block classes are classes that students re-pick every week that will help them most that specific week.
-For instance if a student needs help in math homework they can choose a math tutoring class for either their X or Y block that week (each block used to be about 50 minutes long until the 2014–15 school year where now X and Y are 60 minutes long).
-Northside recently implemented and utilizes online student programming, in which students access and select their schedules through internet programming for both classes and colloquium.
-Courses for the upcoming school year are programmed at the end of the first semester of the current school year.
+Before and after colloquium on Wednesdays, Northside College Prep has Flex Blocks.
+Flexes 1 and 2 meet in the morning before Colloquium; and Flexes 3 and 4 follow Colloquium.
+Typically, Flex Blocks are classes that students can re-pick every week to meet their own needs.
+For instance if a student needs help in math homework, they can choose a math tutoring class for one of their Flex Blocks (each block is 45 minutes long).
+Due to CPS vendor issues, the websites used by Northside students to pick Flex Blocks couldn't be used.
+Students instead chose eight Flex Blocks each semester which rotated Flexes 1-4 and 5-8 by week.
+Northside is working on creating their own website that will bring back week-by-week options.

 Sustainability

 In the summer of 2010, Northside installed a 105-panel solar thermal system on the southern half of its roof.
 These solar panels work to heat the school's pool and have the capacity to provide hot water to the entire school.
-This project was head by Northside science teacher Mr. Mike Coy, and Alexandra Rojek, Northside's 2011 valedictorian.
+This project was headed by Northside science teacher Mr. Mike Coy, and Alexandra Rojek, Northside's 2011 valedictorian.

 Located behind the school is the Joy Garden, a continuation of Northside's efforts to become a more sustainable institution.
 The Joy Garden is 10,000 square feet and situated adjacent to the eastern front of the building.
 It was built entirely through the efforts of students with the help of Urban Habitat Chicago.
 The garden is equipped with the latest in green technology, including a self-sustainable storm water management system and permeable concrete.
 However, it is more than just ecologically functional and friendly.
 This garden was built with a particular emphasis on providing a stimulating environment for special needs students.
 It extends from a traditional garden environment to one that is accessible to all students.